GoonerGuy107/CIS-634/README.md

 # CIS-634
-Assurance Foundations - Project #2
+Assurance Foundations

-In order to get the .tex PDF program to run all the .sml files need to be placed in an ML folder.
+Each project is in the corresponding project folder